 There are two types of life insurance agents to purchase a policy through, captive and independent.

-Captive: This agency is only able to sell products from one company.
+Captive: This agency type is only able to sell products from one company.
+An example would be companies like State Farm and Lincoln Heritage.
 Having limited final expense insurance offerings can present a challenge for anyone who is not in great health.
 Many of these policies have strict health qualification standards meaning that you could be denied coverage.
-Agents working for captive agencies often do not know other company’s underwriting requirements and may not be able to steer you towards the best policy for your specific needs.

 Independent: These agencies can represent products from multiple insurance companies.
 This allows them to shop around between different carriers on your behalf and pre-qualify you for the best burial plan that fits your budget, needs, and specific health concerns.